Some recent successes of University of Otago Christchurch researchers:

 The award has been presented for four years, says Pitama.
 MIHI also won it in the inaugural year.

 A review panel of academic peers and members of indigenous medical doctors associations judge the award, Pitama says.

 This guest post was written by Kim Thomas, Senior Communications Advisor, University of Otago, Christchurch, www.uoc.otago.ac.nz.

-Tagged: bleach, chlorine, christchurch, Chronic Kidney Disease, Dialysis, Doug Sellman, Food addiction, free radical, Maori/Indigenous Health Institute, Marsden, MIHI, Obesity, Rutherford fellowship, Suetonia Palmer, Tony Kettle, Transplant, university of otago
+Tagged: bleach, chlorine, christchurch, Chronic Kidney Disease, Dialysis, Doug Sellman, Food addiction, free radical, heart disease, Maori/Indigenous Health Institute, Marsden, MIHI, Obesity, Rutherford fellowship, Suetonia Palmer, Tony Kettle, Transplant, university of otago